NateRiz/scategories/README.md

-LIST SIXTEEN:
+LIST FIFTEEN:
-_-_-_-_
-1. Kinds of soup
-2. Things found in New York
-3. Things you get tickets for
+1. Words with double letters
+2. Children’s books
-4. Things you do at work
+3. Things found at a bar
+4. Sports played outdoors
-5. Foreign words used in English
+5. Names used in songs
+6. Foods you eat raw
+7. Places in Europe
+8. Olympic events
-6. Things you shouldn’t touch
+9. Things you see at the zoo
-7. Spicy foods
+10. Math terms
+11. Animals in books or movies
-8. Things at a carnival
+12. Things to do at a party
-9. Things you make
-10. Places to hangout
-11. Animal noises
-12. Computer programs